 Prerequisite(s): TA 330.
-Cross-listed with and equivalent to: LLM 328.
+Cross-listed with and equivalent to the following course.
+(Note: no academic credit is awarded for retaking equivalent course.): LLM 328.

 TA 329 Tax Research and Decision Making

 Examines the primary sources of income tax law, the IRC, and administrative and judicial interpretations.
 Analyzes the research process using both paper products as well as electronic resources.
 Practical written and computerized assignments will be completed using research tools to locate, understand and interpret primary source materials.
 This is a writing-intensive course.
 Students are required to take this course as one of the first two advanced program seminars in taxation.